jingliting/NTIRE2018/README.md

 + Datasets in 2018: [DIV2K](https://competitions.codalab.org/competitions/18015#learn_the_details)

 ## Training
 The model is designed to support the input images of any size both in training and evaluating stage.
 Thus you needn't worry about image size.
-To train, see train.py file for specific parameter definition and run
+To train, see train.py script for specific parameter definitions and run
-python3 train.py
+$ python3 train.py
 In order to view stats during training, simply run
-tensorboard --logdir your_train_log_directory
+$ tensorboard --logdir your_train_log_directory
 The trained model will be saved in the directory you passed in.

+## Evaluating performance
+To evaluate the performance of a model, you can use the predict.py script where the validation dataset is required.
+Run
+$ python3 predict.py
+The test.py script was prepared for submission in testing phase and you can ignore it.